SMS Marketing Blog | Subtext

 • Create a two-way dialogue with your fans.

-Want to see how this is done?
-Here’s how artist ROSIE made it happen.
+Want a concert promotion example to see how this is done?
+Here’s how artist ROSIE made it happen with Subtext.

 • Build a subscriber list of fans and anyone who signs up for tour updates.